gonzalu/ComfyUI_YFG_Comical/README.md

 ![Image to imgBB](img/image2imgbb.png)

 Upload and download images to/from [imgBB](https://www.imgbb.com/).
-Includes nodes for downloading images and a URL “storage” node that keeps the original link alongside the workflow.
+Includes nodes for downloading images and a URL "storage" node that keeps the original link alongside the workflow.

 #### Setup